 Still no start? no worries, lets move on.

 Looking at the engine, on the passenger side there is a cover for main junction points.
-The crank signal wire is located in this box, it is easier to get to for testing rather than trying to get to the starter itself.
+The crank signal wire is located in this box, it is much easier to get to for testing rather than trying to get to the starter itself.

 It is the fatter white wire, as seen here…